 Permission of the instructor.
-This course aims to empower undergraduates to explore ways that local public, private, and nonprofit sectors collaborate to address problems that cannot be solved by one sector alone.
+This course aims to empower undergraduates to explore ways that local public, private, and non-profit sectors collaborate to address problems that cannot be solved by one sector alone.
 Students will utilize the Intersector toolkit to gain an understanding of how to diagnose, design, implement, and assess successful cross sector collaborations.

-IDEAs in Action Gen Ed: HI-SERVICE.
+iDEAs in Action Gen Ed: HI-SERVICE.

 Making Connections Gen Ed: EE- Service Learning.
-Grading Status: Letter grade.